blakegarretson/essentials/main.md

 ### Honorable Mentions

 - [Patch My PC](https://patchmypc.com/home-updater) is pretty cool.
 If you don’t want an overbearing package manager, but you do want up to date programs, this is a good option.
 It scans your installed programs, shows you which ones have available updates, and then it helps update them.
 It supports a decent selection of popular software, although it isn’t going to cover every app on your computer.
 This is great for casual users.
 - Not long ago [Chocolatey](https://chocolatey.org/) was probably the most well-known solution to package management on Windows.
 It may still be a better choice for some people as it has broad package support.
 It supports thousands of packages, and the vast majority of the software listed on Blake’s Essentials can be found there.
 Having said that, I wish it were more robust.
 I’ve had plenty of headaches where Chocolatey wouldn’t let me uninstall software or I had weird conflicts from multiple versions of packages that I couldn’t remedy.
 I switched to winget largely because of these issues.
 - I’m guessing the most popular graphical package manager out there is [Ninite](https://ninite.com/) .
 It’s great software, it’s easy to use, but it just doesn’t include enough packages to really be a full-fledged package manager.
 If Ninite supports all the packages you want, you might want to try it first.
 Personally, I see Ninite as something I can use on my parents’ computer to keep their software up to date.

 ## System Cleaner

 - [Bleachbit](https://www.bleachbit.org/) will delete stuff you don’t need hanging around like logs, temporary files, “recently used” lists, thumbnails, you-name-it.
 There are a lot of options out there in this category, but I like Bleachbit because it’s completely free and open-source, so at least you know what it’s trying to do under the hood.
-Be aware that it is highly debated whether you should even use a program like this on Windows since Windows has it’s own tools to clean up after itself, and mucking about in the registry can cause problems you didn’t ask for.
-    - [CCleaner](https://www.ccleaner.com/) has been around forever, and it might still be a good choice for cleaning up your system, although be aware that it seems to have lost favor in some circles due to some possibly sketchy behavior.
-The main advantage it has over Bleachbit is the ability to fix a plethora of registry issues.
-(Again, maybe it’s better to let it alone and not mess with the registry?)
+Be aware that mucking about in the registry isn’t really necessary on modern Windows, but Bleachbit can do way more than registry pruning, and it’s worth looking at all of its functionality before dismissing it.

 ## Microsoft Product Key Recovery